For those new to solar read this first - How Solar Works

 There are many misconceptions in the solar industry.
 Below are some common truths and myths about solar inverters and their capability.

-Up-gradable inverters - A common marketing ploy used by many solar companies is to say that a system is sold with an ‘upgradable’ inverter.
-This sounds great in theory but in reality the inverter size should be matched to the solar array size for the system to operate at its maximum efficiency.
+Up-gradable inverters - [As of 2018, this is fortunately no longer very common] A marketing ploy used by some solar companies is to say that a system is sold with an ‘upgradable’ inverter, because the inverter capacity is significantly larger than the panel capacity.
+This sounds great in theory but in reality the inverter size should be matched to, or be a little less than, the solar array size for the system to operate at its maximum efficiency.
 Also if you decided you wanted to upgrade in the future then you would need to source the same size and type solar panels, and this can be difficult a few years down the track as they may no longer be available.

 What happens during a blackout - Another common misconception is that a typical on-grid or grid-tie solar system can still operate when the grid goes down or there is a blackout.
 This is wrong.
 Many people who have invested in a solar setup are surprised when they have no power due to a blackout in the middle of the day.
 This is because all on-grid inverters are required by law to automatically shut down when there is a grid outage or when the grid voltage is unstable, a feature known as anti-islanding.
 This is very important to protect line workers who may be repairing a fault in the grid.
 It would be very dangerous if your system was still producing electricity and feeding it into a faulty grid network.
 To have backup power during a blackout you will need a hybrid solar system or an AC battery system with grid isolation such as the Tesla Powerwall.